COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 What went well: integrating the analyzers into the new UI was straightforward, and the shift to Textual gave me a lot more control over layout, responsiveness, and modularity.
 The JSON export also adapted smoothly to the additional insights.

-What didn’t go well: my initial attempt with pytermgui wasn’t compatible with our synchronous workflow and produced unstable terminal states.
-Some Textual quirks around scrolling, padding, and CSS grammar added extra iteration, and the macOS “externally managed” Python environment created friction around venv setup.
+What didn’t go well: before trying textual, my initial attempt with pytermgui wasn’t compatible with our synchronous workflow and produced unstable terminal states.
+Then, some Textual quirks around scrolling, padding, and CSS grammar added extra iteration, and the macOS “externally managed” Python environment created friction around venv setup.
 All of these were addressed by fully switching to Textual, reverting to `DataTable`, cleaning up layout rules, and standardizing the environment.

 ### Next Steps